← Back to projects

 Top-level schematic of the 16x4 SRAM: address latches, 4-to-16 decoder, 16x4 bitcell array, four column drivers, four sense amplifiers, two-phase clock generator, and per-column read/write blocks

 Top-level schematic.
-All control signals (PCHb, SAE, WrEn, the inverted Wr) come from the two-phase clock and the Wr fanout network along the bottom of the diagram.
+All control signals (PCHb, the precharge line; SAE; WrEn, the write enable; and the inverted Wr) come from the two-phase clock and the Wr fanout network along the bottom of the diagram.

 Two design decisions drive the rest of the implementation.
 First, PCHb is wired directly to φ1, which forces precharge to finish before φ2 can rise.
 The non-overlap gap is what guarantees the column drivers and word-lines never fight each other.
 Second, the sense amp is an isolated latch-type pair armed by a φ2-derived SAE, so it only fires once the bitline differential has developed past its offset.
 Every other block exists to feed these two.